Empirical quantification of predictive uncertainty due to model discrepancy by training with an ensemble of experimental designs: an application to ion channel kinetics: Discussion

 \subsection{Future Directions}

 We were able to quantify model discrepancy by considering the predictive error of our models across a range of training and validation protocols.
 This provides a way of quantifying model discrepancy that can be compared across models, and could be used to select the most suitable model from a group of candidate models.
-By considering the spread of predictions across the entire design space, we may discard those models shown to produce the wider ranges of predictions.
-With such an approach, it would be trivial to identify the correctly specified models in Sections~\ref{sec:CaseI} and \ref{sec:caseII}, for example.
+For a given context of use, we suggest that the spread of predictions can be used to gauge the trustworthiness of a model's predictions.
+Even in a model which produces a plausible fit to each individual training protocol, a wide spread of predictions may indicate that a model is ill-suited to a particular predictive task, and should prompt careful reconsideration of the model and the experiments used for its training.
+In this way, the disagreement between model predictions of \(d_0\) in Section~\ref{sec:CaseI} shows that the \(\lambda = \frac{1}{4}\) may not be suitable, owing to the relative width of this band of predictions, even in the absence of validation data, or knowledge of a more suitable model.

 Our approach may provide insight into improved experimental design criteria \citep{lei_oed_2022}.
 Optimal experimental design approaches that assume knowledge of a correctly specified model may not be the most suitable in the presence of known discrepancy.
 By adjusting these approaches to account for the uncertainty in choice of model, we may be able to use these ideas to design experiments which allow for more robust model validation.
 One method would be to fit to data from a collection of training protocols, and to find a new protocol, for which the spread in ensemble predictions (Equation~\ref{eqn:spread_of_prediction_interval}) is maximised.